Skyy Moore: 2022 season

 The Kansas City Chiefs selected Moore in the second round (54th overall) of the 2022 NFL draft.

 Moore appeared in 16 games, of which he started three, as a rookie.
-He finished with 22 receptions for 250 receiving yards.
-In the final minute of the AFC Championship Game against the Cincinnati Bengals, Moore returned a punt return 29 yards, just three yards shy of midfield, which helped set up Harrison Butker’s game-winning 45-yard field goal to secure a 23–20 victory and propel the Chiefs to Super Bowl LVII.
-In Super Bowl LVII, Moore scored his first career touchdown in the fourth quarter of the Chiefs 38–35 victory over the Philadelphia Eagles.
+He finished with 22 receptions for 250 yards.
+In the final minute of the AFC Championship Game against the Cincinnati Bengals, Moore returned a punt return 29 yards, just three yards shy of midfield, which helped set up Harrison Butker's game-winning 45-yard field goal to secure a 23–20 victory and propel the Chiefs to Super Bowl LVII.
+In Super Bowl LVII, Moore scored his first career touchdown in the fourth quarter of the Chiefs' 38–35 victory over the Philadelphia Eagles.

 2023 season

 Moore scored his first career regular season touchdown in the Chiefs' week 2 game against the Jacksonville Jaguars on a 9-yard catch.
 Moore was placed on injured reserve on December 18, 2023.
-He finished the regular season with 244 yards on 21 receptions with one touchdown.
-He was designated for return on January 17, 2024, and activated on February 7 in time for Super Bowl LVIII.
-Moore didn't play in the Super Bowl, but the Chiefs still won 25–22 against the San Francisco 49ers.
+He finished the regular season with 21 receptions for 244 yards and a touchdown.

+Moore was designated for return on January 17, 2024, and activated on February 7 in time for Super Bowl LVIII.
+Moore did not play in the Super Bowl, but the Chiefs still won 25–22 in overtime over the San Francisco 49ers.